santik/gilded-rose/README.md

     * _For example for `BackstagePass` it should be `BackstagePassHandler`_
 * Handler keeps knowledge how to update properties of wrapped `Item`

-Initial `GildedRose` class was renamed to `GildedRoseDeprecated` with little changes to be able to change versions to inside tests.
+Initial `GildedRose` class was renamed to `GildedRoseDeprecated` with little changes to be able to change versions inside tests.